 But many citizens, doctors and patients are still asking “But what is eHealth good for, really?”.
 The reason for this is that is so hard for us to imagine new ways of doing things, new types of services that enable new types of interactions between patients and health care.

 The future of health care is already here, but it is very unevenly spread in different countries, regions, hospitals, clinics and various patient groups.
-But it is obviuous that eHealth has many possibilities for both patients and health care professionals, mainly driven by two disrupting forces; the smartphone and the possibility of continuous health monitoring.
+But it is obvious that eHealth has many possibilities for both patients and healthcare professionals, mainly driven by two disrupting forces; the smartphone and the possibility of continuous health monitoring.

 Patient empowerment is about enabling patients to engage themselves in their own health care.